 THE AUTHOR

 translations 7 languages

 awards

 EBRD Literature Prize 2020 National Prize in Art & Culture, Lithuania 2014

-sample translations available full english

 other works

 Shtetl Romance

 Devilspel

-"'Shtetl noir' meets Hasidic legend in this deeply philo- sophical work.
-In a word, this novel is the work of an ex- ceptional writer with a unique voice."
-Barbara Kirshenblatt-Gimblett, University Professor Emerita, New York University

-Kanovich makes us feel and see a world, that has long disappeared."
-Frankfurter Allgemeine Zeitung

-"There is very few people who can portray life of the Eastern European Jewish communities like Grigori Kanovich."
-Brigitte

-"Kanovich saved us, 'Jews of silence,' from forgetting our very selves during the most difficult times of antisemitism and dictatorship.
-The Tears and Prayers of Fools became at once a biblical parable for our time and a Chagall painting restored to life in words-the eternal flight of a free human above a tragic age."
-Vitaly Portnikov, Ukrainian journalist and writer.
+Tears and Prayers of Fools

 Kanovich was born into a traditional Jewish family in the Lithuanian town of Jonava in 1929.
 Together with his parents he fled war-stricken Lithuania and spent years in exile in Kazakhstan and the Ural Mountains.
 In 1945 the family returned to Vilnius.
 Here, in 1953, Kanovich graduated from Vilnius State University with a degree in Slavic studies.
 He has written more than ten novels - a virtual epic saga - dealing with the vicissitudes of the history of Eastern European Jewry from the 19th century to the present day.
-Kanovich was declaed a citizen of honor (2013) of his home- town Jonava.
+Kanovich was declared a citizen of honor (2013) of his home- town Jonava.
 Between 1989 and 1993 Kanovich served as Chairman of the Jewish Community of Lithuania.
 Since 1993 the writer has lived in Israel.
-He was a member of the PEN club in both Israel and Russia.
-Kanovich passed away in 2023 leaving behind his wife and two sons.
+He is a member of the PEN club in both Israel and Russia.
+Kanovich is married and has two sons.
+He lives in Israel.